keycdn/cdn-enabler/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Rewrite URLs filtering the_content so that rendered HTML in REST API use CDN

 = 1.0.8 =
 * Purge CDN redirects to admin dashboard to avoid error messages
 * Better error messages